magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_page.md

 * with the same `mca`
 * without `module` and `area` attributes

-**Step 3.** Add blocks that you want to redirect.
+**Step 3.** Add blocks that you want to override (indicating a block class with new behaviour)

 **Step 4.** Run the page generator.

 Let's see an example with the following use case:

-- a new module NewModule changes functionality of a Magento_Catalog module
+- A Magento_NewModule changes the category creation behaviour of a Magento_Catalog module.
-- the `editForm` block from the `\Magento\Catalog\Test\Page\Adminhtml\CatalogCategoryEdit` page must be changed according to the new functionality
+- The `editForm` block from the `\Magento\Catalog\Test\Page\Adminhtml\CatalogCategoryEdit` page must be changed according to the new functionality.

 Let's see the `\Magento\Catalog\Test\Page\Adminhtml\CatalogCategoryEdit` page: